pnnl/ExaGO/docs/python_bindings.md

 export LD_LIBRARY_PATH=/<exago_install>/lib:$LD_LIBRARY_PATH
 ```

-A sample opflow script [`test.py`](/interfaces/python/test.py) is provided, with `exago.prefix()` providing the path to the installation directory of ExaGO.
-For more example usage and for the tests that cover this code, see [`tests/interfaces/python`](/tests/interfaces/python).
+Several test scripts are provided, like a sample OPFLOW script [`test_opflow.py`](../interfaces/python/test_opflow.py), in `interfaces/python/`, with `exago.prefix()` providing the path to the installation directory of ExaGO.
+For more example usage and for the tests that cover this code, see [`tests/interfaces/python`](../tests/interfaces/python).

 ## History